On the biautomaticity of CAT(0) triangle-square groups: Introduction

 The foregoing question is the main point of a research done by R. Levitt and J. McCammond in their paper \cite{triangles_squares}.
 The authors attempted to prove biautomaticity for groups acting geometrically and cellularly on CAT(0) triangle-square complexes.
 This topic is particularly interesting as the existence of not biautomatic $2$-dimensional CAT(0) groups is a long standing open problem, stated as question $43$ in \cite{farb}.
 In $3$ dimensional case analogous groups do exist, which was shown in \cite{leary} and \cite{hughes-valiunas}.

-The results given in this paper revolve mostly around investigating fellow-traveling of so-called Gersten-Short geodesics inside of triangle-square complexes.
+The results given in this paper revolve mostly around investigating whether so-called Gersten-Short geodesics are fellow-traveling inside the triangle-square complexes.
 Authors has shown that such geodesics fellow travel if a triangle-square complex is $\delta$-hyperbolic, however in case a complex contains isometrically embedded flats this property might not be true.
 In particular they formulate two conjectures regarding existence of so-called radial and thoroughly crumpled flats inside the universal cover of any compact locally CAT(0) complex $X$.

 The main result of this paper is showing direct counterexamples to conjectures of Levitt and McCammond.

 \textbf{Main Theorem}\\ \textit{There exist a compact locally CAT(0) triangle-square complex $X$ having both a radial flat and an infinite family of distinct thoroughly crumpled flats embedded into its universal cover.}